Classic Options - Trading Strategies Using Profit & Loss Diagrams

 Why Use Profit and Loss Diagrams

-In this hub we will look at and draw basic profit and loss diagrams of option strategies.
+In this article we will look at and draw basic profit and loss diagrams of option strategies.
 It is important that we understand these diagrams for several reasons.

 Understanding potential benefit and potential risk is an important first step in determining whether a particular option strategy is appropriate in a specific situation.